-Model inputs were identified from best available evidence and stakeholder engagement.
-The primary clinical inputs included the transition probabilities between alive health states, mortality, progressions to long-term care, aducanumab efficacy, the occurrence of adverse events, and discontinuation.
-Utility estimates were retrieved for both the patient and the caregiver.
-The primary cost inputs included the aducanumab acquisition costs, administration costs, monitoring costs, adverse event costs, long-term care costs, and other patient medical and pharmacy costs.
+Model inputs were identified from best-available evidence and stakeholder engagement.
+The primary clinical inputs included the transition probabilities among alive health states, mortality, progressions to long-term care, aducanumab efficacy, the occurrence of adverse events, and discontinuation.
+Utility estimates were retrieved for both the patient and caregiver.
+The primary cost inputs included aducanumab acquisition costs, administration costs, monitoring costs, adverse event costs, long-term care costs, and other patient medical and pharmacy costs.
 Costs to inform the societal perspective included patient productivity, caregiver productivity, and caregiver health care costs.
-Select model inputs can be reviewed in Table 4.2 on the following page, but a detailed description of each model input that informed the model can be found in Supplement E2.
+Select model inputs can be reviewed in Table 4.2 on the following page, but a detailed description of each input that informed the model can be found in Section E of the Supplement.

 Table 4.2.
 Key Model Inputs

-Parameter Value Source Notes Aducanumab HR for Patients Progressing from MCI Due to AD Biogen data on file 30 and FDA AdComm Briefing Document 31 Applied to MCI-to-mild AD transition; calculated from weighted avg. based on trials' sample; used 1.02 for ENGAGE trial based on CDR-SB and based on health state transition HR provided by Biogen Aducanumab HR on Patients Progressing from Mild AD 50% as effective as HR for patients progressing from MCI Assumption Applied to mild-to-moderate and mild-to-severe transition Aducanumab HR on Patients Progressing from Moderate AD 1.0 Assumption Stakeholders suggested there is likely no effect with aducanumab at reducing disease progression once patient reaches moderate AD Probability of Symptomatic ARIA/Discontinuation Due to AEs 10% FDA AdComm Briefing Document 31 Occurred within first 18 months of starting aducanumab; discontinuation not related to AEs occurred as individuals transitioned to severe AD over the time horizon Duration of ARIA 12 weeks FDA AdComm Briefing Document 31 Duration influenced disutility and monitoring costs Patient Disutility (Community; LTC) MCI Due to AD Mild AD Moderate AD Severe AD -0.17; -0.17 -0.22; -0.19 -0.36; -0.42 -0.53; -0.59 Calculated from utility estimates and patient demographics in Neumann et al., 1999 ^{29,33} Duration of occupancy in health state and setting of care Caregiver Disutility (Community; LTC) MCI Due to AD Mild AD Moderate AD Severe AD -0.03; -0.03 -0.05; -0.05 -0.08; -0.08 -0.10; -0.10 Calculated from utility estimates and patient demographics in Neumann et al., 1999 ^{29,33} ; adjusted for AD severity using relationship from Mesterton et al., 2010 33 Duration of occupancy in health state and setting of care; applied in analysis from societal perspective Aducanumab Annual Cost \$50,000 Analyst price estimate 34 First year cost was \$34,825 due to dose titration in first year Caregiver Time Spent Caregiving for Community- Dwelling Patients MCI Due to AD Mild AD Moderate AD Severe AD 69 hours/month 113 hours/month 169 hours/month 298 hours/month Robinson et al., 2020 35 and Haro et al., 2014 36 Estimates are for amyloid positive patients where available; caregiver time spent caregiving for LTC- dwelling patients was 44% of time spent for community-dwelling patients 37
+Parameter Value Source Notes Aducanumab HR for Patients Progressing from MCI Due to AD Biogen data on file 34 and FDA AdComm Briefing Document 35 Applied to MCI to mild AD transition; calculated from weighted avg. based on trials' sample; used 1.02 for ENGAGE trial based on CDR-SB and based on health state transition HR provided by Biogen Aducanumab HR on Patients Progressing from Mild AD 50% as effective as HR for patients progressing from MCI Assumption Applied to mild to moderate and mild to severe transition Aducanumab HR on Patients Progressing from Moderate AD 1.0 Assumption Stakeholders suggested there is likely no effect with aducanumab at reducing disease progression once patient reaches moderate AD Probability of Symptomatic ARIA/Discontinuation Due to AEs 10% FDA AdComm Briefing Document 35 Occurred within first 18 months of starting aducanumab; discontinuation not related to AEs occurred as individuals transitioned to severe AD over the time horizon Duration of ARIA 12 weeks FDA AdComm Briefing Document 35 Duration influenced disutility and monitoring costs Patient Disutility (Community; LTC) MCI Due to AD Mild AD Moderate AD Severe AD -0.17; -0.17 -0.22; -0.19 -0.36; -0.42 -0.53; -0.59 Calculated from utility estimates and patient demographics in Neumann et al., 1999 ^{32,36} Duration of occupancy in health state and setting of care Caregiver Disutility (Community; LTC) MCI Due to AD Mild AD Moderate AD Severe AD -0.03; -0.03 -0.05; -0.05 -0.08; -0.08 -0.10; -0.10 Calculated from utility estimates and patient demographics in Neumann et al., 1999 ^{32,36} ; adjusted for AD severity using relationship from Mesterton et al., 2010 37 Duration of occupancy in health state and setting of care; applied in analysis from societal perspective Aducanumab Annual Cost \$59,360 Manufacturer 38 Manufacturer provided price of \$56,000 plus 6% due to infusion; first-year cost was \$41,344 due to dose titration in first year Caregiver Time Spent Caregiving for Community- Dwelling Patients MCI Due to AD Mild AD Moderate AD Severe AD 69 hours/month 113 hours/month 169 hours/month 298 hours/month Robinson et al., 2020 39 and Haro et al., 2014 40 Estimates are for amyloid-positive patients where available; caregiver time spent caregiving for LTC-dwelling patients was 44% of time spent for community-dwelling patients 41